kathatbat/README-generator/README.md

 - [Questions](#questions)

 ## Installation
-Go to your terminal and make sure you're in the correct path.
-Type 'npm i'.
-Then type 'node index.js'
+Go to the correct path in your terminal and type "npm i", then "node server.js".

 ## Usage
-This is a highly useful application because a qaulity README.md file is needed with every project.
+N/A

 ## Contributing
-AskBCS and tutors
+AskBCS and tutoring.

 ## Tests
 N/A

 ## License
-None
+Unlicense

 ## Questions
 - [Email](#questions)
 - [GitHub](#questions)
   * [kathatbat](https://github.com/kathatbat)

+ ## Note
+ I never recieved the email for the GitHub Student Developer Pack, so I couldn't deploy this on Heroku.